flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 The most likely cases to uncover bugs are edge cases.
 In the case of word count, some edge cases to consider are

-1. An empty input
+1. An empty input,
-2. Input consisting of one large word (without a newline)
+2. Input consisting of one large word (without a newline),
-3. Input consisting of only blanks
+3. Input consisting of only blanks,
-4. Input containing only newlines
+4. Input containing only newlines,
-5. Input containing single letter words
+5. Input containing single letter words,
-6. Input containing mixed blanks
+6. Input containing mixed blanks.

 These test cases are in the linked directory, where `.in` is the input, `test_no.out` is the expected output and `results.out` is the generated output.